kubernetes-retired/heapster/docs/proposals/push-metrics.md

 services, etc) across the cluster.
 Such producers are generally add-on cluster infrastructure components deployed by the cluster admins.
-The push mechanisms are not, in general, intended for use by arbitrary cluster users (although the metrics transfered would probably apply to the users' pods).
-It is up to cluster admins to decide which applications are permitted to use the push mechanims (see the "Authentication" section below for more information on how cluster admins can control access).
+The push mechanisms are not, in general, intended for use by arbitrary cluster users (although the metrics transferred would probably apply to the users' pods).
+It is up to cluster admins to decide which applications are permitted to use the push mechanism (see the "Authentication" section below for more information on how cluster admins can control access).

 For these reasons, the push metrics mechanism is not designed to replace the